 View translated NHS resources on the benefits and risks of bowel cancer screening, and how to use the home bowel testing kit.
 View the easy-read guide on the benefits and risks of bowel cancer screening.

 Contact your GP if you have any symptoms of bowel cancer, and they persist for more than three weeks.

 Lung cancer and lung health checks in Southwark

-People in Southwark aged 55 to 74 who are registered as a current or former smoker with their GP may get a free NHS lung health check if their GP surgery is part of the scheme.
+People in Southwark aged 55 to 74 who are registered as current or former smokers with their GP may get a free NHS lung health check if their GP surgery is part of the scheme.
 This is because smokers have a higher risk of developing lung problems.
 The lung health check can uncover problems, including lung cancer, before symptoms appear, and when it's more treatable.